villano-lab/ntransporter/sources/README.md

 $g\hspace{5ex}E_g\hspace{5ex}S_g$

-The group number (starting with group zero, for which the source term is zero), the group lower bound, and the group source.
+The group number (starting with group zero, for which the source term is zero), the group lower bound, and the group source separated by spaces.

 **Arguments:**